- Posted by: adminbb

 Drug screening is a highly contentious issue.
 Regulations governing how and when employers carry out drug screening differ depending on local labour and privacy laws.

-Most European nations allow employers to carry out pre-employment drug screening on prospective employees, only if necessary for the duties of the job in safety-critical industries.
-Sweden and Italy for example have made drug screening mandatory for jobs entailing safety risks but employers in the UK must first get permission from the candidate.
+Most European nations allow employers to carry out pre-employment drug screening on prospective employees.
+However it’s only if necessary for the duties of the job in safety-critical industries.
+Sweden and Italy for example have made drug screening mandatory for jobs entailing safety risks.
+But employers in the UK must first get permission from the candidate.

 Background Screening in the USA